LlistenL/MLPMatch/README.md

-# DBP: Diverse Behavior Patterns in Co-Training for Semi-supervised Semantic Segmentation
+# Revisiting Network Perturbation for Semi-Supervised Semantic Segmentation
 The code will be available soon.